Four steps from specification to validated output.

 Export

-Validated artifacts are packaged into delivery-ready formats.
+Validated artifacts are packaged into deployment-ready formats.
 Forge doesn't export raw AI output.
 It exports complete, validated, traceable systems.

-For the Course Engine, this means: SCORM packages, QTI assessments, lesson documents, facilitator guides, marking rubrics, and model answers.
+For the Code Engine, this means: tested source code, API documentation, database migrations, configuration files, deployment manifests, and test suites.
 Every export includes a validation certificate proving it passed all checks.

-Every artifact carries a run trace: which input specification generated it, which models were used, which validation checks passed, when it was generated.
+Every artifact carries a run trace: which specification generated it, which agents were used, which validation checks passed, when it was generated.
 Full reproducibility.

 Forge advantages